hrtowii/halftoneui/README.md

-# Helios UI ☀️
+# Halftone ☀

-Helios UI is an iOS theme that is consistent of the Plumpy icon style brought over from icons8.com
+Halftone is an iOS theme that is consistent of the Plumpy icon style brought over from icons8.com